broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 ## Establish an AoU callset signoff protocol

-The Variants team has a protocol for Lee to sign off on a callset prior to delivery to AoU: the Variants team generates the callset, callset statistics are gathered, and then both the VDS and callset statistics TSV are forwarded to Lee.
+The Variants team has a protocol for Lee to sign off on a callset prior to delivery to AoU: the Variants team generates the callset and callset statistics and forwards both to Lee for review.
 However the Variants team currently does not have a protocol for AoU to sign off on the callset.

 The Variants team should work with Lee in conjunction with AoU to develop a signoff protocol.
 Once AoU has signed off on a callset AoU is paying for the Variants team's use of cloud services on their behalf so ultimately they